n1hility/cancel-previous-runs/README.md

         with:
           cancelMode: duplicates
           token: ${{ secrets.GITHUB_TOKEN }}
+          notifyPRCancel: true
+          notifyPRMessageStart: |
+            Note!
+The Docker Images for the build are prepared in a separate workflow, that you will not see in the list of checks.

+            You can checks the status of those images in:
       - uses: potiuk/cancel-workflow-runs@v2
         name: "Cancel duplicate Cancelling runs"
         with:
           cancelMode: namedJobs
           token: ${{ secrets.GITHUB_TOKEN }}
+          notifyPRCancel: true
           jobNameRegexps: >
             ["Build info
             repo: ${{ steps.cancel.outputs.sourceHeadRepo }}